• Menu

 It has a small and smooth Hickory Wooden Handle, which allows for a good grip and easy control when cutting down branches.
 The hickory handle is durable, absorbs shock, and reduces user fatigue when used for a long time.
 It also has an ergonomic design that allows more control over where you want your blade to go.

-The Carbon steel blade provides durability and edge retention even after using it for a long time without re-sharpening.
+The carbon steel blade provides durability and edge retention even after using it for a long time without re-sharpening.
 Though the axe’s weight is slightly heavy, the axe is perfect for beginners and is precisely crafted for durability and ease of use.
 And finally, it comes with a sheath for protection when not in use.
 These features make Freyr one of our favorite budget-friendly axes on our list today.

 However, unfortunately, many customers expressed dissatisfaction with the axe in customer reviews and satisfaction questionnaires.
-They claimed that when the axe arrived, it was so dull that it couldn’t be used, so they had to sharpen it again, and that the head geometry was also poor.
+They claimed that when the axe arrived, it was so dull that it couldn’t be used, so they had to sharpen it again and that the head geometry was also poor.
 It gets too quickly fat, resulting in a strong head but a poor cutter.

 Try carving a ladle with our easy guide.